clojurewerkz/support/README.md

 ## Development

-Neocons uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
+Support uses [Leiningen 2](https://github.com/technomancy/leiningen/blob/master/doc/TUTORIAL.md).
 Make sure you have it installed and then run tests against all supported Clojure versions using

     lein2 all test